 By the end of the day, Cassandra’s confidence was growing as she started to understand that sonar was becoming second-nature to her.
-She would close her eyes, and her mind would travel out into the water.
-It would be all blackness at first, but she would relax and open her mouth slightly to minimize the sound of her own breathing.
-Her heart rate would slow.
-Her mind would search the water.
+She closed her eyes, and her mind traveled out into the water.
+It was all blackness at first, but she relaxed and opened her mouth slightly to minimize the sound of her own breathing.
+Her heart rate slowed.
+Her mind searched the water.
 Turning the directional wheel, she found her mind could follow the direction as if she were seeing out through the microphones.
-She no longer need to look at the directional indicator to know whether the mics were oriented to the front, sides or rear of the boat, she just knew, even with her eyes closed.
-The black pitch of the deep sea fell away, and in her mind it would all light up around her with a midday brightness that was entirely contained within her small skull.
+She no longer needed to look at the directional indicator to know whether the mics were oriented to the front, sides, or rear of the boat, she just knew, even with her eyes closed.
+The black pitch of the deep sea fell away, and in her mind it all lit up around her with a midday brightness that was entirely contained within her small skull.
 She watched the landscape with patience, like someone sitting in a rocker on a mountaintop porch.
-In her mind’s eye she could see the objects that marked the landscape with astonishing clarity: the smoothly curving walls of the hulls like the bodies of lanced leviathans, the crenelations of the superstructures, the sharply defined spaces between the refuse pieces.
+In her mind’s eye she could see with astonishing clarity the objects that marked the landscape: the smoothly curving walls of the hulls like the bodies of lanced leviathans, the crenelations of the superstructures, the sharply defined spaces between the refuse pieces.
 And from below, nothing.
 Always nothing.

-With confidence came a love of her job, and the long shift that Percy was currently asking her to do without breaks seemed like less of a burden than it had in the past.
+With confidence came a love of her job, and the long shift that Percy was currently asking her to do without breaks seemed like less of a burden than it had at first.
 She found time passed rapidly when her mind was out there swimming in the sea of sound.

 By the clock, it was just after dark when Captain Percy suggested they might want to move up to periscope depth and have a look around at the garbage patch from the surface.
-The Prospect’s batteries were about half discharged and if it was safe to run on the surface, they could run the diesels and recharge the batteries as usual.
+The Prospect’s batteries were about half discharged, and if it was safe to run on the surface, they could run the diesels and recharge the batteries as usual.
 She asked Cassandra to have one last listen before she started raising the boat.
 Percy shut down the motors entirely so Cassandra could hear as far as possible.

 In this complete silence, Cassandra swung the sonar mics slowly in a full circle around, listening to the sounds of the ocean in every direction.
 As the mics came around towards the rear of the boat, that soft far-off motorized sound arose again, floating up from the depths of the silence.

 Suddenly all her doubts came flooding back, and Cassandra felt her ears go warm inside the headphones.
 She instinctively knew that motor off in the water was Grackle.
-Still behind them, still pursuing; perhaps never having left.
+Still behind them, still pursuing, perhaps never having left.
 She also knew that she should have known it was their pursuers when she heard the first faint wavering contact hours ago in the early part of the day.
 She realized she had made a mistake, potentially a large one, and that made her afraid to say anything.

 She listened to the sound for a few minutes, only just barely easing the directional wheel back and forth across the signal, trying to lock in on the strongest bearing.
 It was only when Hemi put his heavy hand on her shoulder that she realized that he had been standing behind her, watching.
-Even without hearing, he was capable of reading the gauges and knowing she was on something.
+Even without hearing, he could read the gauges and knew she was on something.
 Cassandra looked up at him.
 She wrestled down her fear about the mistake she had made.

 She slipped a headphone off one ear.
-“Something’s there Hemi.”
+“Something’s there, Hemi.”